georglauterbach/libbash/README.md

 4. `war` or `warn`
 5. `err` or `error`

-and then the message (i.e. `log 'inf' 'Some info message'`).
+This is followed by the actual message (i.e., `log 'info' 'Some info message'`).
 You can supply many arguments to `log`, but the first argument must be the log level.
 This function is guaranteed to not fail.
-If called with a string that is not representative if the log level, `war` is assumed.
-The default `LOG_LEVEL` is `inf`.

 The log level itself can be changed anytime by setting `LOG_LEVEL` to one of the levels described above.
 Naturally, messages below the log level are not shown.
+The default `LOG_LEVEL` is `info`.

+If `log` is called with a string that is not representative of the log level, `LOG_LEVEL` is reset to `info`.

 ### `utils`